Salem, Oregon: City parks

 Salem's Public Works Department, Parks Operations Division, is responsible for a park system encompassing 2,338 acre with 29.53 mi of trails, 46 parks, and another 55 open and undeveloped areas.

 Minto-Brown Island Park is the largest at 1200 acre.
 In 2018, the Peter Courtney pedestrian and bicycle bridge was completed, connecting Minto-Brown with the 23 acre Riverfront Park, located across the Willamette River adjacent to downtown.
 Riverfront Park is also home to the Salem Carousel.

 Bush's Pasture Park, a 90.5 acre urban park a few blocks south of downtown Salem, features natural groves of native Oregon White Oak trees, the historic Bush House, a rose garden, and adjacent Deepwood Estates.

 Other city parks include 101 acre Cascade Gateway Park and Marion Square Park, which is located downtown next to Marion Street Bridge and has a skatepark and basketball court.
 The skatepark also allows bicycles.
+In December 2025, a larger skatepark (over 22,000 sq. ft.)was opened in the greater Geer Park.
 Marion Square Park was laid out by city founder William H. Willson, and is the next oldest municipal park in Salem after Willson Park at the Oregon State Capitol.

 Across the Willamette River in West Salem is the 114 acre Wallace Marine Park, which includes a boat ramp and floating boat dock allowing easy access to the river for water sports.
 The NRHP-listed Union Street Railroad Bridge, repurposed as a bicycle and pedestrian bridge, connects Wallace Marine Park and West Salem to Riverfront Park and downtown Salem.

 Salem is also home to one of the smallest city parks in the world, Waldo Park, which consists of a single Sequoia tree.
+Significant numbers of old growth trees exist throughout the city.
+These native remnant trees can be found in Bush Park, Fir Crest Park, and Woodmansee Park.

 The capitol grounds, which are maintained by the Oregon Parks and Recreation Department, cover three city blocks and include Willson and Capitol parks.